 Land Registry office copies - £4 - £8

 Your solicitor will arrange a pre-completion search to ensure the vendor legally owns the property you're buying.

 Environmental search - £30 - £35 plus VAT

 An environmental search is additional to the basic Local Authority search and will investigate specific concerns such as subsidence, flooding or industrial contamination.

 Drainage search - £30 - £40 plus VAT

 This ensures the property is connected to fresh and foul water sewers.
 The cost will vary between water companies but should not fall too far outside the range given above.

-The cost charged by your bank to cover the cost of sending the money used to purchase the property to the seller’s conveyancing provider.
+This is charged by your bank to cover the cost of transferring the money to the seller’s conveyancer.